Broadband, millimeter-wave anti-reflective structures on sapphire ablated with femto-second laser

 Two classes of MSM instruments that require broad-bandwidths and cryogenic optical elements are those mapping the spatial polarization of the cosmic microwave background radiation (CMB)\cite{Johnson_2007,EBEX2018,SPT-3G,Simon2018,Kaneko2020,SO-OverviewGalitzki10.1117/12.2312985,cmb-s4techbookfirsted}, and others measuring the properties of Galactic dust \cite{Dober_blastpol10.1117/12.2054419,blasttngLourie10.1117/12.2314396,nika2pisano2020}.
-A number of these instruments have used, or plan to use, sapphire as HWP polarization modulator.
+A number of these instruments have used, or plan to use, a sapphire-based HWP polarization modulator.
 To reduce detector noise the HWP is maintained at cryogenic temperatures, typically near 4~K, and to increase instrument throughput a single HWP operates over a broad range of frequencies, making a single quarter-wave layer of ARC inadequate.
-Examples of relevant past instruments include Blastpol and EBEX, which had sapphire HWPs with operating bandwidth of 69\% and 109\%, respectively\cite{Dober_blastpol10.1117/12.2054419,EBEX2018}.
+Examples of relevant past instruments include BLASTpol and EBEX, which had sapphire HWPs with operating bandwidth of 69\% and 109\%, respectively\cite{Dober_blastpol10.1117/12.2054419,EBEX2018}.
 The bandwidth of the EBEX HWP is the largest reported to date.
 Ongoing and future experiments include POLARBEAR2, Simons Observatory and LiteBIRD\cite{Kaneko2020,SO-OverviewGalitzki10.1117/12.2312985,sugai}.

 LiteBIRD is a Japanese-led space mission scheduled to be launched late in the next decade~\cite{sugai,YSakurai}.
 LiteBIRD's low frequency telescope (LFT), designed to operate between 34 and 161~GHz (a fractional bandwidth of 130\%), will have an aperture diameter of 40~cm with a HWP operating at 20~K. Currently no ARC technology on sapphire is available over this broad bandwidth.
 Implementing SWS ARC for the LiteBIRD HWP has motivated the developments we report in this paper.